Skip to content

 MORRIS AIR NATIONAL GUARD BASE

 Morris Air National Guard Base is the nation’s premier F-16 training base and the home of the 162nd Wing which was founded in 1956.
 Morris ANG Base is the second largest Air National Guard Base in the country and employs nearly 1,900 airmen and civilian personnel.
 Their diverse missions include F-16 pilot training for U.S. and partner nations, Intelligence, Surveillance, and Reconnaissance missions (ISR), an Aerospace Control Alert Detachment, and domestic operations response capabilities.
-The 162nd contributes $383 million annually to the Tucson community and spends over $94 million in annual payroll.
+Fact sheets on the 162nd Wing available here.

 FORT HUACHUCA